BrilliantTeam/Skript/README.md

 * [Skript Chat Discord Invite](https://discord.gg/0lx4QhQvwelCZbEX)
 * [Skript Hub](https://skripthub.net/)

-Note that these resources are not maintained by me.
-If you notice something wrong with them, do not contact me.
+Note that these resources are not maintained by Skript's developers.
+Don't contant us about any problems you might have with them.

 ## Developers
 Current team behind Skript: